Bromley Local Offer information inclusion criteria

 Organisations that have a specific offer for children and young people living in Bromley with special educational needs and disabilities aged 0-25 children and their families.
 In addition they must have a clear link with professional body (if appropriate) and/or be registered and approved by a recognised regulatory body

-If you would like to have your organisation or service considered for inclusion in the Bromley Local Offer area please contact the Local Offer development officer at email@example.com
+If you would like to have your service considered for inclusion in the Bromley Local Offer area please contact the Local Offer development officer at email@example.com

 Local organisations and advice services

 Our directory of local organisations and advice services managed by the library service gives contact information for local organisations and includes brief details of regular meetings and activities.
 If you would like your group to be considered for inclusion in this directory, or you have any comments or corrections, please contact firstname.lastname@example.org

 Please note that inclusion in this directory does not constitute an endorsement of that service by Bromley Council.

 There are many activities and organisations to choose from in the local community; however the council does not check them all.
 Therefore it is important that parents in particular make appropriate enquiries to ensure that these organisations are safe for their children.
 Responsible organisations welcome questions about their activities or events and the safety of their environment.
 All organisations should have a child protection policy, including guidelines on keeping children safe.

 Some providers will be registered and inspected by external agencies, such as Ofsted or the Care Quality Commission.
 Anyone working with children and young people will be required to have appropriate Disclosure and Barring Service Check (the replacement for the Criminal Record Check), safeguarding policies and insurance in place, which they should make available to you on request.